Trietptm-on-Coding-Algorithms/secret.re/frick.md

 * Whatever is the goal, using the fastest way is always a must.
 I coded inside everything to go faster (that fit my approach)

 # Why it pwn asses
-* Android can attach to dt_init, leaking module base from linker before initializations
-* It's a debugger!
-All threads and pthreads will sleep until next
 * Quick shortcuts for any command
 * Each command result can be stored into a variable, which can be used as args to other commands
 * Declaring and use native functions at runtime